frank-dspeed/ECMAScript-101/README.md

     _el.style, cssStyleDeclaration) && _el
 });

-// Note: i only created the above object that returns a style() function to create the api below i use private
+// Note: i only created the above object that returns a withStyle() function to create the api below i use private
 // createEl("tag",propertys) as a helper which is not implemented in this example. console.log( createEl("p")